 A Short History Of Stitch Fix

 She ultimately grew frustrated with how slow these industries were moving.
 After all, despite the innovations of the early web and smartphone era, people were still doing most of their shopping offline.
-And the retail space didn’t really change much compared to decades prior.
+Retail spaces themselves largely remained unchanged, too.

 What she instead encountered was that many of the entrepreneurs she worked with were just as inexperienced as her.
 But being a risk-averse person made her put the plans of starting a business in the retail space off for just a little time longer.

-Instead of starting a business, Lake went on to do her MBA at the Harvard Business School.
-So finally, in her second year at Harvard, she took a leap of faith and went on to launch what later would become Stitch Fix (the company was originally named Rack Habit).
+Instead of starting a business, Lake pursued her MBA at the Harvard Business School.
+Finally, in her second year at Harvard, she took a leap of faith and went on to launch what later would become Stitch Fix (the company was originally named Rack Habit).